 Playing encourages kids to look at problems in different ways.
 They can safely test out solutions for the situations that pop up during play.
 As they interact with each other and objects in different ways, they start making connections and drawing conclusions.
 When you tailor those play activities toward the concepts you want the kids to learn, you help reinforce your curriculum.
 It’s a way for the kids to explore and learn for themselves, drawing their own conclusions as they go.

 The social aspect of play also helps develop theories and the way kids understand things.
 Students often share their ideas with one another.
 For example, if a child is having trouble building a blanket fort, another student might suggest a new way to make it.
 If that method doesn’t work, the kids might come up with a new way together.
 Sometimes kids might share knowledge that they have with one another.
-A child who lives on a farm can share details about the lifestyle while playing with a barn playset with their peers.
+A child who hikes with their family in the woods can share details about their trips while playing on the Boondocks playset with their peers.